 Restraint of the sense faculties, too, I say, has a nutriment; it is not without nutriment.
 And what is the nutriment for restraint of the sense faculties?
-It should be said: mastery-comprehension.
+It should be said: proficiency-comprehension.
 (AN 10.16 v115)

-'Mastery-comprehension' describes a ubiquitous faculty of general human cognition, one that you are employing right now, as you read these words: your mastery is actively engaged through your English-language know-how, your knowledge of Buddhism, your mastery of turning pages or scrolling, and much more, without which you would be unable to comprehend what I am writing.
-Your comprehension includes the meanings you are assigning to the sentences you read, whatever degree of thought and deliberation this inspires, whatever integration of new knowledge with old you manage, and (bottom line) that which you take away from this paper.
+Literally, 'proficiency-comprehension' describes a ubiquitous faculty of general human cognition, one that you are employing right now, as you read these words: your proficiency is actively engaged through your English-language know-how, your knowledge of Buddhism, your mastery of turning pages, and much more, without which you would be unable to comprehend what I am writing about.
+Your comprehension includes the meanings you are assigning to the sentences you read, whatever degree of thought and deliberation this inspires, whatever integration of new knowledge with old you manage, and - bottom line - whatever you take away from this paper.

-Mastery and comprehension are inseparably linked, like two sides of one coin.
-There is no comprehension without bringing one's mastery to mind, and mastery is pointless if it does not lead to comprehension.
-Moreover, even as mastery informs comprehension, comprehension grows future mastery.
-Mastery-comprehension is fundamental to human cognition, and fortified with ardency, unhinderedness and samādhi in Buddhist practice, to become the satipaṭṭhāna method.
+Proficiency and comprehension are always inseparably linked, like two sides of one coin.
+There is no comprehension without the activation of proficiency, and proficiency is pointless if it does not lead to comprehension.
+Moreover, even as proficiency informs comprehension, comprehension extends and refines future proficiency.
+Although proficiency-comprehension is fundamental to human cognition, it is further developed and refined in Buddhism to produce proficiency-attentiveness, fortified with ardency and unhinderedness.